talinaro/Diagnosis-with-Uncertain-Observation/README.md

 ## Usage
-Create the DB from systems and observations files in `circuits_examples\` directory:
+Create the DB of systems and observations from the files in `circuits_examples\` directory:
 ```
   python diagnosis_with_uncertain_observation/manage.py migrate
 ```
-Open django DB shell with:
+Open django DB shell with
 ```
   python diagnosis_with_uncertain_observation/manage.py shell
 ```